Can Art Therapists Work Online?

 There are a quite a few things this e-book won’t teach you:

-- This e-book won’t teach you how to be a therapist (it is expected that you’ve already completed your full training, and that you engage in ongoing Continuing Professional Development).
+- This e-book won’t teach you how to be an Art Therapist, psychotherapist or counsellor (it is expected that you’ve already completed your full training, and that you engage in ongoing Continuing Professional Development).

-- This e-book won’t teach you how to work online with child clients, persons with learning difficulties, or anyone who struggles with the basics of using a computer.
+- This e-book won’t teach you specifically how to work online with child clients, with groups or couples, or with anyone who struggles with the basics of using a computer.

 An e-book is not equivalent to a full training